-An important aspect of the TEA1752 flyback system is that it waits until the transformer is demagnetized and at least one valley has appeared before it is magnetized again for the next cycle.
+An important aspect of the TEA1753 flyback system is that it waits until the transformer is demagnetized and at least one valley has appeared before it is magnetized again for the next cycle.
 The FBAUX pin detects demagnetization via the auxiliary winding.
 The HV pin detects the bottom of the valley via the drain of the MOSFET or the central tap of the primary winding.

-The output power ( $P_0$ ) of the flyback can be calculated with Equation 12:
+The output power (P_O) of the flyback is calculated using Equation 12:

-$$P_O = \frac{1}{2} \cdot L_p \cdot I_p^2 \cdot fs \cdot \eta$$
+$$P_O = \frac{1}{2} \cdot L_p \cdot I_p^2 \cdot fs \cdot \eta \tag{12}$$

-- Lp stands for the primary inductance of the flyback transformer - Ip stands for the peak current through the flyback transformer - fS stands for operating frequency of the flyback - $\eta$ stands for the efficiency of the flyback
+- L_p stands for the primary inductance of the flyback transformer - Ip stands for the peak current through the flyback transformer - f_S stands for operating frequency of the flyback - η stands for the efficiency of the flyback

-$L_p$ is selected at the start of the design, so the setting of the primary peak current controls the output power.
+L_p is selected at the start of the design, so the setting of the primary peak current controls the output power.
 The switching frequency is a result of external application parameters and internal IC parameters.